RisingStack/react-easy-state/README.md

 ))
 ```

-**NOTE:** The React team plans to improve render batching in the future.
+> **NOTE:** The React team plans to improve render batching in the future.
 The `batch` function and built-in batching may be deprecated and removed in the future in favor of React's own batching.

 </details>
 <p></p>

 <details>
-<summary>Always apply view as the latest (innermost) wrapper when you combine it with other Higher Order Components.</summary>
+<summary>Always apply <code>view</code> as the latest (innermost) wrapper when you combine it with other Higher Order Components.</summary>
 <p></p>

 ```jsx